 Other high-tech options on the Zoe include Renault’s active emergency braking system, auto-dimming rearview mirror and smartphone integration.

 The Dacia Sandero has recently been redesigned to give it a stylish new look on the inside and out.
 There’s new LED Y shaped headlights and rear lights, fully integrated wheel arches, and redesigned mirrors, door handles and rear bumper for a sleeker exterior.

 On the interior, you have plenty of room with restyled front seats, more shoulder and knee space for rear passengers and a roomy boot.

-There are plenty of features that now come as standard, like hill start assist and emergency brake assist and you’ll also have even more high-tech options on higher spec levels.
+There are plenty of extra features that now come as standard, like hill start assist and emergency brake assist, and you’ll also have even more high-tech options on higher spec levels.

 10. Audi A3

-The Audi A3 Sportback is a compact and sporty saloon that offers drivers a unique driving experience with their driver orientated interior and driver assistance technology.
+The Audi A3 Sportback is a compact and sporty saloon that offers drivers a unique experience thanks to its driver-orientated interior and driver assistance technology.

-The A3 Sportback comes with progressive steering and their drive select system as standard so you can handle any journey with a smooth, comfortable ride for you and any passengers.
+The A3 Sportback comes with progressive steering and Audi’s drive select system as standard, so you can expect a smooth, comfortable ride for you and your passengers.